yii-tools/app/docs/guide/routing.md

 ];
 ```

-The `Route::get('/')` statement creates a route that matches the `GET` request to the `/` path.
-The `action()` method specifies the action that should be executed when the route is matched.
-The `name()` method specifies the name of the route.
+- `Route::get('/')` statement creates a route that matches the `GET` request to the `/` path.
+- `action()` method specifies the action that should be executed when the route is matched.
+- `name()` method specifies the name of the route.
 The name of the route is used to generate URLs.

-The `routes` configuration file can contain multiple routes.
+- `routes` configuration file can contain many routes.
 The routes can be grouped into groups.

-The following example shows how to create a group of routes:
+The following example shows how to create a group of routes.

 ```php
 <?php